Ethics Laboratory for Veterinary Medicine, Conservation, and Animal Welfare

 Consultancy

-Padua University Laboratory for Ethics for Veterinary Medicine, Conservation, and Animal Welfare offers services of consultancy on ethical issues regarding the management and treatment of non-human animals to both private and public institutions.
-Our affiliates also offer talks and seminars on various thematic issue pertaining animal ethics.
-In particular, we offer consultancy on the ethical relevant issues of fields such as:
+The Laboratory of Ethics for Veterinary Medicine, Conservation, and Animal Welfare offers consultancy services on ethical issues related to the management and treatment of non-human animals for both private and public institutions.
+Our affiliates also provide talks and seminars on a range of topics pertaining to animal ethics.

 Journal